eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 On the other hand, taking advantage of the transport interface flexibility, the Client comes with a framing protocol implemented that enables using the DDS-XRCE wire protocol over stream-oriented transports.
 This feature allows using XRCE-DDS over two kinds of transports layers:

-* **Packet oriented transports**: communication protocols that allow sending whole packets.
+* **Packet-oriented transports**: communication protocols that allow sending whole packets.
 * **Stream oriented transports**: communication protocols that follows a stream logic.

 Agent Transport Architecture